andypeel/katacoda-scenarios/build-a-ReactJS-UI/step1.md

 ## Development server
 Once all the dependencies have been installed, the terminal window should show the following message:
 ```
-webpack compiled successfully
+webpack compiled with 1 warning
 ```

-The application is now available at: {{TRAFFIC_HOST1_3000}}/
+The application is now available at: {{TRAFFIC_HOST1_3000}}/ - keep the application tab open for the rest of the tutorial.

 This tutorial contains source code for a React app that will display a list of cats on the **Cats4Life** web site.

-In the terminal type the commands you're given as you go through the steps.
-You can also just click the *black areas* and the corresponding commands will be run in the Terminal window for you.